Giant Gorg

-Giant Gorg (巨神ゴーグ (ジャイアントゴーグ), Jaianto Gōgu) is a 1984 26-episode anime television series.
-Directed by Yoshikazu Yasuhiko, produced by Sunrise and was broadcast in on TV Tokyo.
+Giant Gorg (巨神ゴーグ (ジャイアントゴーグ), Jaianto Gōgu) is a 1984, 26-episode anime television series.
+It was directed by Yoshikazu Yasuhiko, produced by Sunrise, and broadcast on TV Tokyo.

 Plot

 In 1990, an island emerged about two thousand kilometers south-east of the country of Samoa.
 It was named New Austral Island because of its close proximity to Austral Island.
 However, due to a secret concerning the new landmass, an organization called GAIL covered up its existence.
 Though absent from the map, it was still very much afloat.
 As part of the cover-up, Dr. Tagami, a university professor obsessed with the island, was killed.

 In his will, he instructed his son, Yuu Tagami to meet with his former student, Dr. Wave, in New York.
 Shortly after he arrives, he, Dr. Wave, Doris (Dr. Wave's sister), and their dog, Argos, are attacked by GAIL.
 They escape with the help of Skipper, an old friend of Dr. Wave's who Doris describes as “a bad guy.”
 With Skipper's help, they make their way to Austral Island, though not without trouble.
 There Yuu is saved by a seemingly sentient robot called Gorg that the locals believe is the island's protector.
 The story unfolds from there, as Yuu, Gorg, and their friends try to uncover the secrets of New Austral Island while fighting off the forces of GAIL.